 That means taking a collagen supplement can be effective in acting as the glue that holds much of our bodies together, keeping us strong and flexible, but it should not be taken as your main protein source.

-- mild diarrhoea
+- Mild diarrhoea

 When taking a supplement, you should always ensure that you are giving your body exactly what it needs.

-Collagen supplements are not a form of complete protein, so you should make sure that you are taking a product that meets the requirements of your body.
+But it is important to remember that collagen supplements are not a form of complete protein, so you should make sure that you are taking a product that meets the requirements of your body.